ZachvanNoppen/Hagrid-s-Handlebar/README.md

 # Hagrid's Handlebar

 There's three branches so upload your work to each one.
-The code I've got on the master branch is just the bare minimum to get sensor response from the arduino.
+The code there/in 'master' is just the bare minimum to get sensor response from the arduino.

 I've included the sketch that gets the sensors working in arduino IDE in src/sensorFunctionalityTest.ino.